eslint/eslint/docs/rules/space-infix-ops.md

 var foo = bar|0; // `foo` is forced to be signed 32 bit integer
 ```

+Without options to override the default settings,
-The following patterns are considered problems:
+the following patterns are considered problems:

 ```js
 /*eslint space-infix-ops: "error"*/